sarthakg043/web3-internship-task/README.md

 * Social media reach and activity: Follower counts, engagement metrics, and overall sentiment.
 * Grant programs and recipients: Supported projects and their impact on the ecosystem.

-### Beyond these suggestions, here are some specific data points you could add:
+### Beyond these suggestions, here are some specific data points which could be added:

 * Number of active smart contracts deployed on Polygon
 * Average transaction confirmation time and fees